ballerina-attic/securing-restful-services-with-ldap/README.md

    $ ballerina init
 ```

- - The above command will initialize the project with a `Ballerina.toml` file and `.ballerina` implementation
+ - The above command initializes the project with a `Ballerina.toml` file and `.ballerina` implementation
- directory that contain a list of packages in the current directory.
+ directory that contains a list of packages in the current directory.

  - `LdapAuthProviderConfig` record provides the required set of fields for the LDAP integration.
 Given configurations
   are aligned with the provided embedded LDAP server to demonstrate the scenario.